World's #1 finishing resource since 1989

 The color of the anodic layer depends on the anodizing voltage.

-Anodizing of titanium can also be done in 3 - 5 w% trisodium phosphate [linked by editor to product info at Amazon].J.H.
+Anodizing of titanium can also be done in 3 - 5 w% trisodium phosphate [affil. link to info/product on Amazon].J.H.
 Pennings

 TNO INSTITUTE OF INDUSTRIAL TECHNOLOGY

-I have had good luck using the trisodium phosphate [linked by editor to product info at Amazon] solution mentioned in another response, (3% to 5% by weight).
+I have had good luck using the trisodium phosphate [affil. link to info/product on Amazon] solution mentioned in another response, (3% to 5% by weight).
 My experience is in small parts of titanium and niobium and I get a large range of very vivid colors with this bath.
 One thing to remember is that the bath temperature should be kept below 80 degrees Fahrenheit otherwise the process breaks down and etches the workpiece.
 The resulting greyish surface is difficult to remove, and removal may cause an otherwise accurate part to become out of tolerance.Howard Bailey

 I¥m looking for some people that have experience (Books, Publications,....) with : Anodizing Titanium ThanksTaghezout